 A community farm is a farm that provides serves the needs and desires of the public.
 The farm is open to participation and enjoyment by anyone in the community, but the farm management decisions about what to grow and when to harvest, is handled by experienced farmers.
 The public programs – donations to food pantries, education and volunteering is managed by the nonprofit staff (or volunteers).

 In our area, most community farms are overseen by nonprofit organizations and governed by a Board of Directors who provide leadership and oversight needed to ensure that the community is served.
 The day-to-day farming operations are managed by a professional farm manager, and usually with a group of regular volunteers from the community.

 How are community farms different from private farms?

 Community farms are different from privately owned family farms in a number of ways.
 First, there is no debt, and the cost for use of the land–the greatest expense for many farmers in suburban communities–is minimal.
 Second, community farms are often run by non-profit organizations and so their business has oversight by a board of directors, who are community members.
 Finally, the farm’s mission is to respond to the needs of the community, not just to provide income to a particular person or family.

-How would a Lexington Community Farm be different from Wilson Farms?
+How will Lexington Community Farm be funded

-How can I support the Lexington Community Farm Coalition?
+How can I support Lexington Community Farm?

 The Lexington Community Farm Coalition is a 501(c)(3) nonprofit charitable organization.